Time and Materials vs Fixed Price Contracts

 - This approach expects deep involvement of a client, which requires time and efforts from your side.

 👍 4 tips on choosing a pricing model

 Now you have learned enough to make your own conclusion about who is the winner in the t&m vs fixed price model competition.
 However, I want to share with you a few more hints just to be sure you won’t slip up.
 Here are some questions you might still have and answers for them.

-Why does the time and material approach often turn out to be cheaper for a client since it has no tight budgeting?
+❓ Why does the time and materials approach often turn out to be cheaper for a client since it has no tight budgeting?

-Our experience shows that the time and material model is more appropriate for building a successful app.
+✅ Our experience shows that the time and materials model is more appropriate for building a successful app.
 Why?
 Firstly, this strategy allows to respond the changing requirements dynamically.
 Secondly, a development process flows in the deep cooperation with you; thereby, you will definitely like the result.

 Don’t rush when thinking about a pricing model for your project.
 Take your time.
 Think independently.
-And then choose time and material one.
+And then choose time and materials one.